Frensham Great Pond (35 miles)

-Over 720 species on display including some of the world’s most impressive and inspiring animals in interactive and immersive exhibits Rainforest Life, Gorilla Kingdom and the Animal Adventure Children's Zoo.
-Daily live animal shows include MegaBugs,Tigers and Penguins.
+Over 720 species including some of the world’s most impressive and inspiring animals.
+Enjoy interactive, immersive exhibits the family can explore together including Rainforest Life, Gorilla Kingdom featuring their newest addition Kumbuka the silverback, and the popular Animal Adventure Children's...

 Battersea Park Childrens Zoo (3 miles)